Alphabet Soup Cans

 , there have to be obstacles that are... well, educational.
 And there are... whether it makes any sense within the context of the game or not.
 It isn't just a case of Solve the Soup Cans

 , they're Alphabet Soup Cans!

 always challenge you with fifth grade math problems?
 Because you need to work on your long division!
 He's thoughtful that way.
 Still, you'd think that if he really

 wanted to outsmart people, he'd come up with something more difficult.
 (On the other hand, having watched Are You Smarter Than a 5th Grader?

 Or you could just chalk it up to Gameplay and Story Segregation

-- "Great Chase through time" zig-zags this.
-Sometimes this is justifiable a bit in that you are doing something that the culture you are visiting did do, like keep track of all the surplus food and supplies in the Incans (using their accounting systems), and rehearsing the openings of Beethoven's symphonies because he is busy writing down the notes to the full ones in another room.
-A few times it seems a little more contrived; like how guards will not let you in a season themed room until Renee Sance's kimono matches the theme of the room. (apparently they can't just ask the guards to adjust the mirror.
+- Where in Time Is Carmen Sandiego?
+(1997) zig-zags this.
+Sometimes this is justifiable a bit in that you are doing something that the culture you are visiting did do, like keep track of all the surplus food and supplies for the Incans (using their accounting systems), and rehearsing the openings of Beethoven's symphonies because he is busy writing down the notes to the full ones in another room.
+A few times it seems a little more contrived, like how guards will not let you in a season themed room until Renee Sance's kimono matches the theme of the room.
+(Apparently they can't just ask the guards to adjust the mirror.
 Either way that's one strange duty they have.)

 - In the Math/Reading Blaster series, you fight intergalactic villains with mathematics and language arts.